Aniruddha-Tapas/Go_Ubiquitous/README.md

+# Go_Ubiquitous

-This project includes a wearable watch face for the <a href="https://github.com/udacity/Advanced_Android_Development/tree/7.05_Pretty_Wallpaper_Time">Udacity Sunshine App</a> to run on an Android Wear device.
+This project is the 6th project in the Android Developer Nanodegree which involves building a wearable watchface for the <a href="https://github.com/udacity/Advanced_Android_Development/tree/7.05_Pretty_Wallpaper_Time">Udacity Sunshine App</a> to run on an Android Wear device.

 To build and run the Sunshine app on your mobile device or the wearable, you'll need an API key from http://openweathermap.org/.